bancorprotocol/contracts-solidity/solidity/docgen/docs/converter/BancorConverter.md

-# Function `buy(contract IERC20Token _connectorToken, uint256 _depositAmount, uint256 _minReturn) → uint256` {#BancorConverter-buy-contract-IERC20Token-uint256-uint256-}
+# Function `buy(contract IERC20Token _reserveToken, uint256 _depositAmount, uint256 _minReturn) → uint256` {#BancorConverter-buy-contract-IERC20Token-uint256-uint256-}
-buys the token by depositing one of its connector tokens
+buys the token by depositing one of its reserve tokens

 ## Parameters:
-- `_connectorToken`:  connector token contract address
+- `_reserveToken`:    reserve token contract address

-- `_depositAmount`:   amount to deposit (in the connector token)
+- `_depositAmount`:   amount to deposit (in the reserve token)

 - `_minReturn`:       if the conversion results in an amount smaller than the minimum return - it is cancelled, must be nonzero

-# Function `sell(contract IERC20Token _connectorToken, uint256 _sellAmount, uint256 _minReturn) → uint256` {#BancorConverter-sell-contract-IERC20Token-uint256-uint256-}
+# Function `sell(contract IERC20Token _reserveToken, uint256 _sellAmount, uint256 _minReturn) → uint256` {#BancorConverter-sell-contract-IERC20Token-uint256-uint256-}
-sells the token by withdrawing from one of its connector tokens
+sells the token by withdrawing from one of its reserve tokens

 ## Parameters:
-- `_connectorToken`:  connector token contract address
+- `_reserveToken`:    reserve token contract address

 - `_sellAmount`:      amount to sell (in the smart token)